A Child in the Crowd

 A Child in the Crowd (Un enfant dans la foule) is a 1976 French drama film produced, written and directed by Gérard Blain.
 The movie stars César Chauveau, Claude Treille, Annie Kovaks and Jean Bertal.

 The film has been characterized as an autobiographical study of Blain's own childhood; "unwanted and unloved by cold unfeeling parents."
+The depictions seen in the film are exactly what Blain actually did after being abandoned by his father as a kid, leaving school at age thirteen, and soon embarking on relationships with older men while harboring acting aspirations.
 The film premiered at the 1976 Cannes Film Festival.

 Plot

 The film begins in 1937, with seven year old Paul being dropped off by his parents at a religious boarding school, in the middle of the night on the eve of World War II.
 Several years later, after his mother gets a divorce from his father, during the Nazi occupation of France, Paul, who is now thirteen years old, returns to live with his cold–hearted mother, who doesn't even like him.

 Feeling abandoned and emotionally cut off from his mother and sister, he is constantly skipping school and wanders the streets of Paris, seeking out relationships with grown men, often playing an errand boy for the German soldiers, who reward him with cigarettes and small gifts.
 In one scene during the German occupation, Paul is seen comforting a naked woman, shaved bald, with a big swastika painted on her breasts, as she is marched through the streets and humiliated by the crowd during an anti-collaborationist purge.

 Once the Liberation of France starts, he gets involved in the activities of the French Resistance.
 And then he gravitates to the friendly American soldiers who take him under their wing, offering both companionship and sexual encounters, with a steady supply of chocolate and cigarettes.
 After the war, Paul continues to befriend, and have sexual relations with men who are older than him, until he finally decides to make a career for himself as an actor.

-The film ends with a stranger asking for a light from a smoking Paul in the street, as he is about to embark on becoming an extra in Marcel Carné's Les Enfants du Paradis.
-In an uncredited cameo, the stranger is the director of the film, Gérard Blain.
-The depictions seen in the film are exactly what Blain actually did after being abandoned by his father as a kid, leaving school at age thirteen, and soon embarking on relationships with older men while harboring acting aspirations.
+The film ends with a stranger - director Gérard Blain in an uncredited cameo - asking for a light from a smoking Paul in the street, as he is about to embark on becoming an extra in Marcel Carné's Les Enfants du Paradis.